People of Yellow

-Other leaders at Yellow, like Director of Safety Jamie Hofer and VP of Safety Compliance David O’Neal, played bigger parts at the NTDC, as official ATA planning committee members.
+Other leaders at Yellow, like Director of Safety Jamie Hofer, played bigger parts at the NTDC, as official ATA planning committee members.
 Members of the safety team were also present to cheer on our team – their role was certainly significant in the state competitions, encouraging and supporting our drivers’ participation and preparedness.
 These events just couldn’t happen without the commitment of hundreds of volunteers on both the state and national levels.
 It was great to see the NTDC come back strong after a two-year hiatus due to COVID.
 I was proud to play a small part in that revival.

 Left to right: Safety Manager Mike Kolb, Road Team Captain Jeff Payne, Safety Manager Rocky Duff, Road Team Captain Jeff Rose and VP of Safety/Talent Acquisition Tamara Jalving.